 Colombia has plenty of indigenous communities.
 On the Caribbean coast, in particular, there are several communities you can spend time interacting with.

 For a few days, be with the Arhuacos in the Sierra Nevada.
 Take a couple of days in Guajira, getting to know the Wayuu people.
 This is a rare opportunity to get another view of the world.

 The Caribbean Coast of Colombia is not short of food.
 Indeed, there are plenty of goodies from the waters.
 The romantic and tasty places offer fresh fish, coconut rice, and cocktails.
 For instance, in Cartagena, you can treat yourself to delicacies in Santa Clara, Candé, Carmen, and Alma.

 17# Tayrona National Park: Beaches & Hikes

 Parque Tayrona, about 34 km from Santa Marta, is one of the most famous Colombia national parks.
 It encompasses both the sea and the land and is an excellent place to stay, at least for a night.
 The most famous beach is Cabo San Juan.

 The entrance from Calabazo is my favorite.
 Get to enjoy the lush vegetation in the park and walk on the beautiful beaches as you take a cold beer.

 18# 4-day Hike To La Ciudad Perdida (Lost City)

-La Ciudad Perdida is the archeological site of an ancient city in Santa Marta, Colombia.
+La Ciudad Perdida is the archeological site of an ancient city in the Sierra Nevada of Santa Marta, Colombia.
 It’ll take you four days to hike this area and discover the remains of an ancient civilization.

 The site was founded in 800 CE and had a network of tiled roads, 169 terraces carved into the site’s mountainside, and a couple of small circular plazas.
 To access the entrance, you have to climb up 1,200 stone steps through a thick jungle to access the entrance.